casper-network/docs-archive/dapp/writing-rust-contracts.md

 Account is type of `[u8; 32]`.
 Balance is type of `U512`.

 ### Run Smart Contract
 Before we can deploy the contract to the context, we need to prepare the request.
-We call the request a `session`.
+We call the request a [`Session`](https://docs.rs/casperlabs-engine-test-support/latest/casperlabs_engine_test_support/struct.Session.html).
 Each session call should have 4 elements:
-- WASM file path.
+- Wasm file path.
 - List of arguments.
 - Account context of execution.
-- List of keys, that authorises the call.
+- List of keys that authorize the call.
 See: TODO insert keys management link.
 ```rust
 let VALUE: &str = "hello world";
 let session_code = Code::from("contract.wasm");